windyrobin/iFrame/REDEME.md

 ####Router & Dispatcher

-  the Router is very simple ,now only `/:controller/:action` mode support ,you could rewrite it freely depend on your own
+  the Router is very simple ,now only `/:controller/:action` mode supported ,you could rewrite it freely depend on your own

 ####Static File server